Singularity-tutorial/Singularity-tutorial.github.io/03-runscript/README.md

-## Hour 3 (advanced Singularity usage)
+# The Runscript: Making containerized apps behave more like normal apps

-### The Runscript: Making containerized apps behave more like normal apps
+We are now going to consider an extended example describing a containerized application that takes a file as input, analyzes the data in the file, and produces another file as output.

-In the third hour we are going to consider an extended example describing a containerized application that takes a file as input, analyzes the data in the file, and produces another file as output.
 This is obviously a very common situation.

 Let's imagine that we want to use the cowsay program in our `lolcow.simg` to "analyze data".
 We should give our container an input file, it should reformat it (in the form of a cow speaking), and it should dump the output into another file.